GiantRavens/empathymachine/README.md

 Unlike DNS-only solutions such as Pi-hole or AdGuard Home, EmpathyMachine operates at the HTTP layer as well, allowing on-the-fly content rewrites, TLS interception for deeper inspection, and per-request decisions informed by both DNS and application data.
 It coexists with traditional network blockers like the excellent Little Snitch.

-Use it to streamline and quiet your personal web experience and even rewrite web page sections or common patterns on the fly, even replace mindless jargon like "utilize" with "use".
+Use it to streamline and quiet your personal web experience by removing or rewriting entire web page sections or common patterns on the fly, even replace mindless jargon like "utilize" with "use".

 ## Responsible Use